 Rooftop Tour on Olympic Stadium Munich

 A place where you can really have a great time, especially on hot summer days.
 This is how you can describe our first impression of the Olympia Park Munich, the huge, green space outside the busy city center of Munich.
 Everywhere we saw people of all ages picnicking and relaxing on the lush green lawn, while active sports people were busy training their bodies or enjoyed a refreshing boat tour on the Olympic lake.
 We had other plans, of course.
 It was time for the part of our city trip to Munich that we adventurers had been waiting for.
 After intensive training and equipped with a helmet and safety belts, we went on a tour of the roof of the Olympic stadium.
 For real!
 We felt a bit like on a glacier hike in Iceland when we started our rooftop hike with a group of other adventurers.

 The view over the stadium, the park, and the roofs of Munich so far away was simply unbelievably impressive!
 We could even see the Alps on the horizon, tiny, of course.
 But that’s not all.
 For one thing, we had our rainbow flag with us.
 On the other hand, the most exciting part of the tour was still ahead of us: A zip-line flight Flying Fox across the Munich Olympic Stadium.
-The first one in line was Karl equipped with his smartphone and our rainbow flag!
-What an insane spectacle it was to see him waving the rainbow flag over one of Munich’s landmarks while zip lining from one side of the stadium to the other … Of course, you can marvel at the recordings in our Munich video and watch them over and over again!
+The first one in line was Karl, equipped with his smartphone and our rainbow flag!
+What an unbelievable spectacle it was to see him waving the rainbow flag over one of Munich’s landmarks while zip-lining from one side of the stadium to the other … Of course, you can marvel at the recordings in our Munich video and watch them over and over again!